hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

   - Be consistent: it’s not because a small project consists in only a single shell script that you shouldn’t write a `README.md`: **write it**!
-  - Something that I love doing, especially at work: have some kind of a cron / task that builds the documentation for all your projects across the scope of your team… and have it host it all of it on a server documented in the top-level `README.md` of your team.
+  - Something that I love doing, especially at work: have some kind of a cron / task that builds the documentation for all your projects across the scope of your team… and have it host it all on a server documented in the top-level `README.md` of your team.
 This is a real plus: people will just go to that documentation link to search for things *“that has already been done by the team”* instead of reinventing the wheels – trust me, even the ones who wrote the features might